June 18, 2026

 consideration sets—and, ultimately, more likely to get purchased.
 Strong distance recognition can be driven by brand familiarity, larger package sizes, highly prominent and legible branding, and the presence of distinctive assets.

-Heineken's strong, highly distinctive brand assets confer an advantage on distance recognition.
-(Source: Designalytics Annual Category Report for Light Beer, September 2019)
+Bagel Bite’s combination of distinctive brand assets confers an advantage in distance recognition.
+(Source: Designalytics Annual Category Report for Frozen Appetizers and Snacks, July 2025)

 Memory structures

-Memory structures can be assessed by asking consumers what they recall about a specific brand or product in the absence of any visual aid.
-(Source: Designalytics Annual Category Report for Lip Balm, August 2019)
+Memory structures can be assessed by asking consumers to recall a specific brand or product in the absence of any visual aids.
+(Source: Designalytics Annual Category Report for Water Enhancers, December 2025)

 Distinctive assets